quimnuss/eco/README.md

 ## Done

+- [x] fix mouse handling on migrationand other menus -> use an area2d based node or some other ui/ux
 - [~] Change ui for island population
 - [x] [BUG] negative immigration does not emigrate
 - [x] Create 10 species